RawTherapee/RawPedia/content/Local_Adjustments/index.md

 - It is preferable to use GHS as the first RT-spot; this will allow us to resolve the problem of equilibria due to deviations from [0 1] of the values ​​of the Black point (linear) and White point (linear).
 In fact, GHS behaves like a pre-tone-mapper.
 Black point correction
   (BP linear) in Raw corresponds roughly to Raw Black Point > Dehaze (Raw Tab), while White point correction (WP linear) can be considered a better use of Raw White Points (Raw Tab).
-Ideally, GHS would have been developed using raw data, but this option would have had two major
+Ideally, GHS would have been developed using raw data, but this option would have two major
   drawbacks: a) the assignment of the Working Profile and White Balance would not have been performed, resulting in significant color shifts;
-  b) it would have been impossible to process non-raw images (TIFF/JPG).
+  b) it would be impossible to process non-raw images (TIFF/JPG).

 - To avoid high stretch values ​​that can lead to weakening of local contrast and saturation, you can use two (or more) RT-spots, one after the other with lower stretch values.